Caregiver holding hand of person after stroke

 Compensation

-In gratitude for their participation in the study, all participants will receive a time allowance of 12 €/hour.
-Patients based in Leipzig and the surrounding areas will also be provided with a free transportation service.
+As a thank you for participating in the study, all participants will receive an hourly compensation of €15.
+In addition, persons from Leipzig and the surrounding area will be provided with free transportation (for a maximum travel time of one hour).

 Registration